 We are delighted for Jamie Coreth whose incredible portrait of a sculptor and friend of his, Jacko, entitled ‘Broken Bodies’ has been selected for the BP Portrait Award show at the National Portrait Gallery this summer.
-The painting will be on display on the 14th June 2018.
+The painting will be on display from 14th June 2018 until 23rd September 2018.

 23RD MARCH 2018